Robert M. Coates: Expatriation

 In Paris, Coates developed a special relationship with Gertrude Stein, the matriarch of modernism who owned the famous salon on 27 Rue de Fleurus.
 According to Stein’s biographer, Coates had been “a Rue-de-Fleurus favorite”.
 Stein and Coates each made several attempts to further the other’s literary career: Stein recommended Coates twice for a John Simon Guggenheim Award, in 1928 and in 1935, and reviewed his second novel, Yesterday’s Burdens, for Scribner’s Magazine.
 Convinced of Coates’s creative originality, she praised him in her notorious Autobiography of Alice B. Toklas as one of the very few writers who “have an individual sense of words.”
 It followed that “Gertrude Stein took a very deep interest in Coates’s work as soon as he showed it to her.
 She said he was the one young man who had an individual rhythm, his words made a sound to the eyes, most people’s words don’t.”
 In turn, Coates tried to persuade the Macaulay Publishing Company in New York to publish an abridged version of The Making of Americans in 1930 and reviewed her work favourably in the New Yorker.

 Coates’s acquaintance with the European literary avant-garde had a lasting impact on his literary career.
 Throughout the 1930s and 1940s, next to writing for the New Yorker, he continued to be passionate about literary form and style and remained much interested in literary experimentation.
 He published a short story in the first issue of the avant-garde magazine transition, founded by Eugene Jolas and Maria MacDonald in April 1927 and published two more stories in transition in 1928.
-After finishing the highly experimental novel The Eater of Darkness, he worked on a second avant-garde novel, Yesterday’s Burdens, which would appear with the Macaulay Company in 1933.
+After finishing the experimental novel The Eater of Darkness, he worked on a second avant-garde novel, Yesterday’s Burdens, which would appear with the Macaulay Company in 1933.
 A third experimental novel, The Bitter Season, appeared in 1946, which was followed by Wisteria Cottage, a superbly written crime novel which contained several stylistic features not generally associated with the genre such as parentheses, repetition and stream-of-consciousness writing.
-Also, like much of his earlier work, Wisteria Cottage resonates with genres of popular culture such as the crime novel and the film noir,< creating a bridge between high and low culture much practiced by the European avant-garde, from cubism to surrealism.
+Also, like much of his earlier work, Wisteria Cottage resonates with genres of popular culture such as the crime novel and the film noir, creating a bridge between high and low culture much practiced by the European avant-garde, from cubism to surrealism.